MENU IVY GROVE SURGERY ivy.gs

 Ivy Grove Surgery

-STILL HAVING ISSUES WITH HOSPITAL CARE?
+STILL HAVING PROBLEMS WITH HOSPITAL CARE?

 If you are not getting anywhere with your query regarding hospital care, please contact the hospital and ask to speak to the Patient Advice and Liaison Service (PALS).
 They can investigate and escalate matters for you.